UzL-ITS/pethmr.github.io/README.md

 ## Development and usage

 Use a container to host Ruby modules that are needed to run the Jekyll build process.
 You must build the container on your machine.
-Thus user inside the container will have your users uid and gid and thus not add "foreign" files to your home dir, when mount the project folder into the container.
+This way, the user inside the container will have your user's uid and gid and will not add "foreign" files to your home dir, when mounting the host's project folder into the container.

 ```